To Live And Die In L.A. [Chinatown]

 In 2002, a frail 公公 named Poy L. walked into our legal clinic and asked if he was entitled to veteran's benefits.
 Inviting us upstairs into his small one-bedroom apartment at Cathay Manor, he showed us photos of him in decorated uniforms.
 He had fought on behalf of our country in Italy, earning not one but two, Purple Hearts.
 When his entire platoon was annihilated and his captain decapitated, Mr. L. went on to capture 15 German soldiers, earning medals for his bravery.
 But when he returned, the language barrier prevented him from obtaining full benefits and there was no Cantonese psychologist to assess him for PTSD.
 Interpreting for him in my grandfather's native dialect, we told and retold his story that year and, with the help of a nonprofit attorney, he was awarded decades of retroactive benefits and another $2,200 a month.
 He visited China for the first time with that money and returned with photographs, books and souvenirs.
 I think fondly of Mr. L. every time I pass Cathay Manor, and that experience defined for me what it means to be a legal advocate.

 A Legal Aid Attorney.
-By a strange twist of fate, just one month after the pageant, I was hired as a legal aid attorney to serve LA Chinatown, my first job out of law school.
+By a strange twist of fate, just one month later, I was hired as a legal aid attorney to serve LA Chinatown, my first job out of law school.
 Being a legal aid attorney exposes you to the underbelly of the community.
 Though few venture up Alpine, it's still very much a part of LA Chinatown.
 Hard-working Chinese residents live there, earning minimum wage or less, often abused by the system, slumlords and business owners.
 My most memorable case was that of a young woman who recently immigrated from China.
 Her husband was abusing her.
 When she finally called the police, he told his false version of the situation in broken English and she, who spoke no English at all, was taken away in handcuffs.
 Facing criminal charges and restrained from returning to her own home, she opted not to stay at a battered women's shelter, instead sleeping nightly in a cold warehouse in Chinatown so that she could continue to work there during the day and see her sons during supervised visits.
 Her perseverance served her well, and she soon beat both the criminal case and won custody of her children.
 This case serves to remind me how deceiving appearances can be.
 A seemingly uneducated, monolingual immigrant woman may actually be the strongest person on the block.